Zhe-YAN-Berlin/Data_Eden/11_kafka_analytics_projects/README.md

   'http://classification-service:5000/predict' \
   -H 'Content-Type: application/json' \
   -d '{
-  "text": "Frodo felt a  strange certainty that in this matter Gollum was for once  not so far from the truth as might be suspected; that he had somehow found a  way out of Mordor, and at least believed that it was by his own cunning.
-For   one thing,  he noted  that Gollum used  I, and that  seemed usually to be  a   sign, on its rare appearances. that some remnants of old truth and sincerity  were  for  the moment on top.
-But even  if Gollum  could  be trusted on this  point, Frodo did not forget the wiles  of the  Enemy"
+  "text": "Frodo felt a  strange certainty that in this matter Gollum was for once  not so far from the truth as might be suspected.But even  if Gollum  could  be trusted on this  point, Frodo did not forget the wiles  of the  Enemy"
 }'

 # check docker sock program